OK

 • If you have been issued an access code by an EduProctor you will use that Access Code at the time of the EduProctor On-site proctor session.

-After you complete and pass your exam, you will then be able to access and print your certificate.
+When you have passed your exam, you will then be able to access and print your certificate for the life of the certificate.

 I don’t have a printer.
 How can I print my certificate?